-4.26 The sites allocated are reserved for Class Buses E(g), B2 and B8 uses as identified in the Use Classes Order 1987 (as amended and updated), other than where a mix of uses or appropriate employment-generating sui generis uses are specified in Table 3 above.
+- 4.31 The sites allocated are reserved for Class E(g), B2 and B8 uses as identified in the Use Classes Order 1987 (as amended and updated), other than where a mix of uses or appropriate employment-generating sui generis uses are specified in Table 3 above.
 On those sites allocated for a mix of uses including employment, the proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
 However, the figures are indicative other than in the case of open space requirements and community facilities, to help ensure that developments can be viably delivered.
-Appropriate employment-generating sui generis uses are defined through policy DM33 and will need to comply with other plan policies including DM18.
-Appendix 3 provides additional information about the sites allocated through this policy.

-Early consultation with the Suffolk County Council Minerals and Waste Team should take place on sites IP067b and IP140.
+Appropriate employment-generating sui generis uses are defined through Policy DM33 and will need to comply with other plan policies including DM18. - 4.32 Early consultation with the Suffolk County Council Minerals and Waste Team should take place on sites IP067b and IP140.
 Site IP067b is in a Landfill Consultation Zone and within 250m of a safeguarded waste use site.
-Site IP140 is over 5ha in size and falls within the Minerals Consultation Area.

-Potential access constraints have been identified in relation to Site IP067b.
+Site IP140 is over 5ha in size and falls within the Minerals Consultation Area. - 4.33 Potential access constraints have been identified in relation to Site IP067b.
 The developer of this site should therefore undertake early consultation with the Highway Authority (Suffolk County Council) to resolve this.
-This site is also within close proximity to the nearby sewage works and so early discussions with Environmental Health Officers at Ipswich Borough Council should be undertaken to address odour matters.

-There is a pipeline which traverses Site IP140 which could affect the layout of any development through easement or require diversion.
+This site is also within close proximity to the nearby sewage works and so early discussions with Environmental Health Officers at Ipswich Borough Council should be undertaken to address odour matters. - 4.34 There is a pipeline which traverses Site IP140 which could affect the layout of any development through easement or require diversion.
 Consequently, early discussions with National Grid should take place, who will also be consulted on any planning application for this site.